 My nature and landscape photography shows up regularly on the blog and has been featured in Blue Ridge Country Magazine, Smith Mountain Laker, and widely in regional tourism brochures, ads and magazines.

 If you find something interesting here or over at the main page, please share the link-love!
-Check out the image galleries, upcoming events and such on the main Fragments page sidebars.
+Check out the image galleries, find and click if ads interest you, and find upcoming events and such on the main Fragments page sidebars.

 I look forward as much to listening to my audiences as speaking to them.
 Let me hear from you.
 Soon!